RAG pipeline approach - Query a LLM for automatic coding

 )

-response = client_llmlab.chat.completions.create(
+response = client_llmlab.chat.completions.parse(

 model=GEN_MODEL_NAME,